wilsonlifesyncrobotics/Viewers/CSV_AUTO_SAVE_IMPLEMENTATION.md

-# CSV Auto-Save to Surgical Case Directory
+# CSV Auto-Save to SyncForge Directory

 ## Overview

-When users click the "CSV" export button in OHIF's measurement panel, the CSV file is now automatically saved to the `surgical_case` directory structure in addition to downloading to the browser.
+When users click the "CSV" export button in OHIF's measurement panel, the CSV file is now automatically saved to the `syncforge` directory structure in addition to downloading to the browser.

 ## Implementation